Biden warns of responses if North Korea escalates, but open to diplomacy

 The move suggested a measured response by Biden’s administration to the first tests since he took office in January, given that the meeting will be at a lower level than one held after North Korea last tested ballistic missiles a year ago.

-Asked if he agreed that North Korea was the top foreign policy issue he faced, Biden replied: “Yes.”
+Asked on Thursday if he agreed that North Korea was the top foreign policy issue he faced, Biden replied: “Yes.”

 The Biden administration says it is in the final stages of a policy review after former President Donald Trump’s unprecedented engagement with North Korean leader Kim Jong Un, which failed to persuade Pyongyang to give up its nuclear weapons.